MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 1. Download the [App Center SDK](https://github.com/Microsoft/AppCenter-SDK-Apple/releases) frameworks provided as a zip file.

-2. Unzip the file and you will see a folder called **AppCenter-SDK-Apple** that contains different frameworks for each App Center service on each platform folder.
+2. Unzip the file and you'll see a folder called **AppCenter-SDK-Apple** that contains different frameworks for each App Center service on each platform folder.
 The framework called `AppCenter` is required in the project as it contains code that is shared between the different modules.

 3. [Optional] Create a subdirectory for 3rd-party libraries.
-   * As a best practice, 3rd-party libraries usually reside inside a subdirectory, often called **Vendor**.
+   * As a best practice, 3rd-party libraries are usually in a subdirectory, often called **Vendor**.
 If the project isn't organized with a subdirectory for libraries, create a **Vendor** subdirectory now.
    * Create a group called **Vendor** inside your Xcode project to mimic your file structure on disk.

-4. Open the unzipped **AppCenter-SDK-Apple** folder in Finder and copy the folder into your project's folder at the location where you want it to reside.
+4. Open the unzipped **AppCenter-SDK-Apple** folder in Finder and copy the folder into your project's folder at the location where you want it.
 The folder contains frameworks in subfolders for other platforms that App Center SDK supports, so you might need to delete subfolders that you don't need.

 5. Add the SDK frameworks to the project in Xcode:
    * Make sure the Project Navigator is visible (⌘+1).
    * Now drag & drop **AppCenter.framework**, **AppCenterAnalytics.framework**, and **AppCenterCrashes.framework** from the Finder (in the location from the previous step) into Xcode's Project Navigator.
 The **AppCenter.framework** is required to start the SDK.
-If it is not added to the project, the other modules won't work and your app won't compile.
+If it isn't added to the project, the other modules won't work and your app won't compile.
    * A dialog will appear, make sure your app target is checked.
 Then click **Finish**.

 Now that you've integrated the frameworks in your application, it's time to start the SDK and make use of the App Center services.

 ## 4. Start the SDK
-In order to use App Center, you must opt in to the module(s) that you want to use.
+To use App Center, you must opt in to the module(s) that you want to use.
 By default no modules are started and you'll have to call each one when starting the SDK.

-The instructions below are slightly different depending on what lifecycle you are using.
+The instructions below are slightly different depending on what lifecycle you're using.
 Starting from Xcode 12 you can select one of two lifecycles: "Swift UI App" (selected by default in Xcode 12) and "UI Kit AppDelegate".
-If you are using Xcode 11 or lower, then you are using UI Kit AppDelegate lifecycle.
+If you're using Xcode 11 or lower, then you're using UI Kit AppDelegate lifecycle.
 If you're developing for an extension, refer to the [Extension getting started page](./ios-extensions.md).

 ### 4.1 Add the import statements